 - Inclusive classrooms, research, and learning environments (learning through diversity)

-- Effective mentoring of undergraduate researchers, graduate students, and postdoctoral scholars
+- Effective mentorship of undergraduate researchers, graduate students, and postdoctoral scholars

-We promote learning communities composed of graduate students, postdocs, faculty, and staff to share best practices in teaching, research mentoring, career development, and broadening participation in higher education.
+We promote learning communities composed of graduate students, postdocs, faculty, and staff to share best practices in teaching, research mentorship, career development, and broadening participation in higher education.

 All graduate students and postdoctoral scholars are welcome to participate in our local programming.
 Some events offered through the CIRTL Network target science, technology, engineering, and mathematics fields (i.e., STEM fields, which includes social, behavioral, and economic sciences and the study of STEM education).
 Most CIRTL Network events are also available to recent alumni and interested faculty and staff.